Chenchen-Huang/Chenchen-Huang.github.io/_pages/about.md

 ======
 I am currently a Ph.D Candidate at the [Xiamen University](https://www.xmu.edu.cn), a Research Affiliate at the [China Institute for Studies in Energy Policy (CISEP)](https://cicep.xmu.edu.cn/).

-My research interests include energy economics, energy policy, digital economy, and climate change.
-I have published papers in journals such as the *Energy Policy*, the *Applied Energy*, the *Sustainable Production and Consumption*.
+My research interests include energy economics, energy management and digital economy.
+I have published papers in journals such as the *Energy Economics*, *Energy Policy*, the *Applied Energy*, the *Sustainable Production and Consumption*.
 I am proficient in various coding languages such as Stata, Matlab, and LaTeX.

 Education
 ------